nasa-nccs-hpda/pytorch-caney/requirements/README.md

 ## Setup Hugging Face (HF) Account Access

-Setup a HuggingFace account in order to retrieve the model and supporting datasets.
+A Hugging Face account is required in order to retrieve the model and supporting datasets.
 Required steps:
 1. Create HF account.
 2. Create a local SSH key.
 3. Register the SSH key with HF.